open-uem/openuem-docs/docs/Introduction/features.md

 # Features

-Right now, you can do the following:
+Right now, you can do the following with OpenUEM:

 - View **what is installed on your endpoints** (memory, logical disks, shared resources, printers, network adapters, software…)
 - Know if your windows systems have all the **windows updates** applied and browse the updates history